opentable/octopress/source/_posts/2013-08-16-grunt-plus-vagrant-equals-acceptance-test-heaven.markdown

 So now that we've got our machine provisioned and booted, we can use Grunt to [deploy our code and start our service][1].

-Assuming that we've got all that going on, we can move on to the next step, getting Grunt to deploy the code to the vagrant box
+Assuming that we've got all that going on, we can move on to the next step, getting Grunt to deploy the code to the Vagrant box.

 What I'm going to do here is hook the deployment step into the 'vagrant-up' task.